PROMOTING RESPECTFUL, NON-VIOLENT RELATIONSHIPS BY ADDRESSING FACTORS AT THE INDIVIDUAL, RELATIONSHIP, COMMUNITY AND SOCIETAL LEVELS.

 A leadership program for female athletes that aims to promote healthy relationships, foster a more positive girl culture, and end sexual violence.

 Primary prevention activities weekly during lunch in middle school.
+Topics include healthy relationships, bystander intervention and social justice.

 Linking Families & Teens.
 A free, 5-hour weekend workshop designed for teens and their parents to strengthen communication.